imanghafoori1/laravel-widgetize/README.md

 ## :ribbon::ribbon::ribbon: Widget Objects help you have "_cleaner code_" :heavy_plus_sign: "_easy caching_" :ribbon::ribbon::ribbon:

+You can reach the maintainer throught telegram IM: @imanghafoori or imanghafoori1@gmail.com

 ## This package helps you in :
 - ### Page Partial Caching